FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 **VERSION DISPLAY**

-The KAP140 display shows current version in the last page of the power-on test.
+The KAP140 display shows current version (V1.00) in the last page of the power-on test.
 Toggle avionics power to see power-on test screen sequence.

-- V1.00 when standard package is loaded
-- V1.0W when C310R w/WTT is loaded

 **KNOWN ISSUES**